-If your trip to Santa Maria is all booked but your itinerary is a bit on the empty side, we can give you a few hints and tips.Plan a stop at Boomers!
+If your trip to Santa Maria is all sorted out but your itinerary is a little on the empty side, we can give you a few hints and tips.Stop by Boomers!
 Santa Maria.
-It’s one sight you’ll find on many travelers’ must-do lists.
-Rancho Bowl and Santa Maria Valley Discovery Museum are also close by and worth a pit stop.
+It’s one sight you’ll usually find on many travelers’ must-do lists.
+If you still have some space on that travel itinerary, Rancho Bowl and Santa Maria Valley Discovery Museum will keep you on the go too.

-Most of the time, your car rental company will charge the fined amount to your credit card, including local taxes and surcharges.
-Or they may supply your information to the relevant local authority, who’ll then issue a fine to your postal address.
+In most cases, your car rental company will charge the amount of the fine to your credit card.
+Alternatively, the company may forward your contact details to the relevant local agency so they can issue a fine straight to you.

 It’s against the law to use your cell phone while cruising in your car around Santa Maria, and you could also receive a fine for just holding a phone if you’re in control of a vehicle.
 That being said, using hands-free or Bluetooth functions is allowed, as long as your attention stays on the road.

 The legal BAC (blood alcohol content) limit while operating a vehicle in Santa Maria is 0.08%.
 If you’re planning a big night out, leave your wheels behind and organize a different way of getting home instead.

 Traffic laws in Santa Maria permit drivers at a red light to turn into the lane nearest to them without waiting for a green signal.
 Before doing so, the vehicle must completely stop and the driver must check that the way is clear before proceeding.

 Seat belts must be worn in Santa Barbara County.
 However, the rule may not apply for some vehicles, such as those operated by public transportation systems.